-It was depicted as "Frederick" Airport on the 1940 Washington Sectional Chart (courtesy of Mike Keefe),
+It was depicted as "Frederick" Airport on the 1940 Washington Sectional Chart (courtesy of Mike Keefe).

-and as "Detrick" on the 1942 Washington Sectional Chart (courtesy of Mike Keefe).
+It was depicted as "Detrick" on the 1942 Washington Sectional Chart (courtesy of Mike Keefe).

 The last airplanes departed Detrick Field in January 1942 after the Pearl Harbor attack.

 All aircraft & pilots in the 104th & Cadet Pilot Training Program were reassigned after the Declaration of War